Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Weight and Packed Size

 Thankfully, inflatable kayaks are typically pretty light, meaning they can be carried easily either deflated or inflated.
 Commonly around 25-40 pounds, it’s simple enough for most people to single-hand carry these kayaks, and all come with some type of storage case or pack.
-In order to test these kayaks in this regard, we toted them dang near everywhere, from short beach approaches to a couple mile portage into an alpine lake.
+In order to test these kayaks in this regard, we toted them dang near everywhere, from short beach approaches to a couple-mile portage into an alpine lake.

 Most of the inflatable kayaks we paddled otherwise were between 25 and 45 pounds, which is a weight off our shoulders, considering that most plastic kayaks start at 50 pounds and head north from there.
 The foldable polypropylene sheet construction of the Oru Kayak Beach LT Sport keeps it lighter than average at 28 pounds, and it’s easy to carry this kayak with the included shoulder strap.
 Oru also offers a backpack case for this kayak, which makes toting it around even easier.

-The BOTE Lono Aero is certainly the heavyweight in our review, and at 51 pounds for the vessel, plus the added weight of the optional pedal drive and rudder assembles, it’s best to offload this kayak somewhere near where you want to launch.
+The BOTE Lono Aero is certainly the heavyweight in our review, and at 51 pounds for the vessel, plus the added weight of the optional pedal drive and rudder assemblies, it’s best to offload this kayak somewhere near where you want to launch.
 The storage duffel for the Lono is wheeled, thankfully, and we found it even navigated packed dirt trails well.

 Packed Size